 - Man’s need for art is absolutely primordial, as strong as, and perhaps stronger than, our need for bread.
 Without bread, we die of hunger, but without art we die of boredom.

-* Jean Dubuffet, source of artist quotes on art brut & life: ”Prospectus et tous écrits suivants”, Vol. ‘I’; as quoted in ”Jean Dubuffet, Works, writings Interviews”, ed.
+* his art quote on the human need for art as primordial, in: ”Prospectus et tous écrits suivants”, Vol. ‘I'; as quoted in ”Jean Dubuffet, Works, writings Interviews”, ed.
 Valerie da Costa and Fabrice Hergott, Ediciones Polígrafa, Barcelona 2006, p.
-14 (French painter sculptor who coined ‘art brut’; famous for his many spontaneous portrait paintings and public sculptures; at the bottom links for more biography facts of Dubuffet )
+14

 - The technique used heavy, spiky pastes made of nothing other than ordinary oil paint, used thick and mixed with sand and gravel.
 I some cases – but these were the exception – a few miscellaneous objects were stuck into the wet paint, such as bits of string or little pieces of glass or mirror. (remark on his technique which Dubuffet used in his series ”Hautes Pâtes”, exhibited in 1946, fh)